How Can I Study Business at the Undergraduate Level in the US?

 As the term implies, direct admissions enable you to apply simultaneously to a university and its affiliated business school.
 Institutions offering this option include the University of Michigan, New York University, and the University of Pennsylvania.
 Under this system, as a freshman at these universities (and others offering direct admission), you gain admission directly into prestigious business schools such as the Ross School of Business, the Stern School of Business, or The Wharton School respectively.
 This provides immediate access to the business network, career services, scholarships, and business courses right from your first year.

 Admission to business programmes is highly competitive, with acceptance rates typically lower than the university average.
 For example, in the Class of 2027, New York University’s overall acceptance rate for its New York campus was a record 8 percent.
-However, the acceptance rate for the Stern School of Business was notably lower, admitting only 3.2 percent of applicants.
+However, the acceptance rate for the Stern School of Business was notably lower, admitting closer to only 5 percent of applicants.
 Failure to secure direct admission may result in admission to another college within the university.
 Transferring to a business school at a later stage is often exceedingly challenging or even prohibited.
 Consequently, if you are not admitted to one of these colleges as a freshman business major, consider exploring alternative universities that guarantee your desired course of study.

 2) Two-plus-two admission: